RU09342/lab-2-blinking-leds-apranvoku/Button Blink/README_Button Blink.md

-# Read Me for Math.c
+# Read Me for Button Blink
 ## Author: Ardit Pranvoku, Thai Nghiem.

 To run this code, simply import it into code composer, build, then debug.